nathanielc/morgoth/mkdocs/src/overview/getting-started.md

 $ for i in {1..2}; do { while true; do true ; done & }; done
 ```

-This command created two inifite while loops just spinning on the cpu.
+This command created two infinite while loops just spinning on the cpu.
 This should increase the load to at least 2 on the system.
 Let this run for a few minutes.

-Once you are statisfied that Morgoth was able to detect this anomaly you can kill both the while loops and the loops sending data to Morgoth
+Once you are satisfied that Morgoth was able to detect this anomaly you can kill both the while loops and the loops sending data to Morgoth
 via this command:

 ```bash